-A transit officer is a police officer that specializes in maintaining order and balance on any transportation system.
+A transit police officer is a police officer that specializes in maintaining order and balance on any transportation system.
 Whether they work for a freight company, railroad, bus line, subway, or other form of transportation, transit officers keep the people and property on these systems safe.
 These officers are responsible for responding to and investigating crimes that occur in these specific environments.
 They are the people that make sure passengers get from point A to point B safely and securely.

 What does a Transit Police Officer do?

-Transit officers are responsible for keeping the public safe on subways and other railroad property.
+Transit police officers are responsible for keeping the public safe on subways and other railroad property.
 They must be able to remove people in violation of the laws of these public transportation and freight carrying systems, including people who are stealing or trespassing on the property.
 Transit police officers must also write reports that give details of complaints they were called to.
 These reports must be very in-depth and give an accurate account of what happened during the call.

 Investigation is a large part of the transit law enforcement career.
-Thefts of passengers’ belongings and valuables, loss of items, damage to transportation system property or passenger property, and all other crimes committed on the rail system must be investigated thoroughly and described accurately in a transit officer’s report.
+Thefts of passengers’ belongings and valuables, loss of items, damage to transportation system property or passenger property, and all other crimes committed on the rail system must be investigated thoroughly and described accurately in a transit police officer’s report.

-Whether a transit officer is investigating a crime, protecting the shipments that are coming in on a freight line, or responding to a complaint made by a passenger on a travel line, the priority of an officer is to maintain a high quality of order on the transportation system or freight company property.
-Transit officers are crucial for safe transport and transportation on these systems.
+Whether a transit police officer is investigating a crime, protecting the shipments that are coming in on a freight line, or responding to a complaint made by a passenger on a travel line, the priority of an officer is to maintain a high quality of order on the transportation system or freight company property.
+Transit police officers are crucial for safe transport and transportation on these systems.

 What is the workplace of a Transit Police Officer like?